ugexe/zef/README.md

     zef --installed list perl   # Only list modules installed by rakudo itself

-    zef list cpan               # Only show available modules from the repository zef list p6c                # with a name field matching the arguments to `list` zef list cached             # (be sure the repository is enabled in config)
+    zef list fez               # Only show available modules from the repository zef list rea               # with a name field matching the arguments to `list` zef list p6c               # (be sure the repository is enabled in config) zef list cpan --cpan       # (or enabled via a cli flag)

 Otherwise results from all enabled repositories will be returned.